edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 So now the player is responsible for handling and keeping track of all the bullets it fires.
 We've stopped a runaway memory leak (for now, we still have to delete the bullets later).
 But how do we Render them? and while we're asking questions, won't this very get really, really big?
 We are going to fire a lot of bullets.

 Yes, we will be firing loads of bullets, and we don't want to have keep track them all and delete them.
 In larger games this would cause performance issues.
-It won't here, but let's pretend we are running on original 80's hardware, we've gotta do better, or else the arcade will have to shut-down and the kids will be sad.
+It won't here, but let's pretend we are running on original 80's hardware, we've gotta do better, or else the arcade will have to shut down and the kids will be sad.
+So will I!

 ### A different solution - Bullet Pools

 How about instead of creating bullets as and when we need them, we allocate a whole bunch at the start, and put them into a \"pool of available bullets\".
-When a player or an invader fires, an inactive bullet in the pool gets initialised to the correct position and mode and goes about it's bullet'y business.
+When a player or an invader fires, an inactive bullet in the pool gets initialised to the correct position and mode and goes about it's bullety business.
 After this bullet has exploded or moved off-screen, it is moved back into the pool (or just set to \"inactive\").

 This is a very common technique used in games with lots of expensive things coming into and out of existence.
-Almost every AAA Unity£D game uses this with GameObjects -- which take forever to allocate and construct.
+Almost every AAA Unity3D game uses this with GameObjects -- which take forever to allocate and construct.
 It's much quicker to allocate loads at the start and re-use them.

 #### Storing the Bullet Pool